flowsquad-ai/Flowsquad/README.md

 FlowSquad is an AI-powered platform that analyzes your codebase and transforms it into actionable insights for your engineering squad.

+**Works with your existing repositories — no code changes, no setup complexity.**

 ---

 ## 📥 Download